benmvp/slides/2024/connecttech/nextjs.md

 NOTES:

 - Now let's talk about **static-site generation**
+  - Where the page is pre-rendered at **build time** before the server even starts
 - SSG became super popular in React around 2019 thanks to Gatsby
   - And Next.js later joined the party, electing to make **all pages static by default**
+  - So pages will get generated at build time
 - Technically SSG started with Jekyll back in the day
   - But it's in Ruby so we don't care 😆

+---

+**DEMO content that DOES NOT update**

 /////